btovar/lobster/hackathon_instructions.md

 - Kill the current work_queue_factory.
 - Restart the work_queue_factory using the absolute path of work_queue: `nohup /afs/crc.nd.edu/group/ccl/software/x86_64/redhat9/cctools/stable/bin/work_queue_factory -T condor -M "lobster_$USER.*" -dall -o /tmp/${USER}_factory.debug -C factory.json --runos cc7-wq-7.11.1 > /tmp/${USER}_factory.log &`

-If that does not result in workers being spawned, you can try running a worker directly:
+If that does not result in workers being spawned, you can try running a worker directly with the following command, where path_to_your_conda_env
+is the base path where all the conda packages for your environment are installed, e.g. `$HOME/miniconda3/envs/base`:
 - `apptainer exec --bind /cvmfs:/cvmfs --bind <path_to_your_conda_env>:/cctools /afs/crc.nd.edu/group/ccl/software/runos/images/cc7-wq-7.11.1.img /cctools/bin/work_queue_worker -M "lobster_$USER.*" -dall --cores 1 --disk 10000 -t 150`